-Designing and building for applications for scale whilst continuously delivering value often also poses significant challenges for development.
-Co-ordinating the processing of messages whilst working on complex business logic means that developers often need to keep their heads in two different worlds and balance two different business needs.
+Designing and building applications for scale whilst continuously delivering value also poses significant challenges for development.
+Co-ordinating the processing of messages, whilst working on complex business logic, means that developers often need to keep their heads in two different worlds and balance two different business needs.

-> IMP was created to allow our internal development team to concentrate on the business logic of an extremely complex software build, without having to worry about the underlying transport of the distributed messages they were creating.
+IMP was created to allow our internal development team to concentrate on the business logic of an extremely complex software build, without having to worry about the underlying transport of the distributed messages they were creating.

 The IJYI Messaging Pipeline has been built from the ground-up for the cloud, supporting both AWS Simple Queuing Service (SQS) and Simple Notification Service (SNS), as well as Microsoft Azure Service Bus.

 Used in conjunction with autoscaling services that these cloud platforms provide, this affords significant cost savings, whilst allowing message handling nodes to spin up according to workload.